-Its easy to use and all you need to do is visit their site and literally click ‘Get Disconnect’.
-It will install in iether your Firefox, Chrome, Safari or Opera browsers and away you go.
+It’s easy to use and all you need to do is visit their site and literally click ‘Get Disconnect’.
+It will install in either your Firefox, Chrome, Safari, or Opera browsers and away you go.

-Thunderbeam is a great online analysis tool that will let you visuals all the trackers trying to hook you in, displayed in some great mind-maps.
-It historically only worked on a limited number of browsers, but it works on all of them now plus its totally free!
+Thunderbeam is a great online analysis tool that will let you visuals all the trackers trying to hook you in.
+It also displays the information in some great mind-maps.
+It historically only worked on a limited number of browsers, but it works on all of them now.
+Another plus? it’s totally free!

 In our opinion, this is one of the best available, plus its open source.
-It gives you an interactive interface to view and analyse all thet trackers hooked to your browser.
+It gives you an interactive interface to view and analyse all the trackers hooked to your browser.

-It can give you information on who is tracking you, what countries they are based, the countries behind the website of the tracker and even the company who is hosting the website of the company who is tracking you!
+The tool gives you information on who is tracking you, their country, the countries behind the website of the tracker.
+They can even find the company that is hosting the website of the company that is tracking you!
 You really are moving into the realms of tracking the trackers now.